officialrajdeepsingh/awesome-nextjs/README.md

 - [Shadcn UI](https://ui.shadcn.com/) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - [MUI](https://mui.com/) - Material UI provides a simple, customizable, accessible library of React components.
 - [Primer React](https://primer.style/react/) - Primer React is built with Primer CSS and ReactJs by GitHub.
-- [React bootstrap](https://react-bootstrap.github.io/) - React bootstrap is made based on React and bootstrap.
+- [React bootstrap](https://react-bootstrap.github.io/) - React bootstrap is made based on React and Bootstrap.
 - [Ant Design](https://ant.design/) - Ant Design UI is a high-quality React components library that helps designers/developers build beautiful products.
 - [Chakra UI](https://chakra-ui.com/) - With the help of Chakra UI, you can quickly design a simple to complex site.
 It gives you the building blocks to build your React applications.
 - [Kuma UI](https://www.kuma-ui.com/) - Empower Your Web with Ultimate Performance and Flexibility.